 Remember, you can always cut more off but you cannot get an effective seal if you cut off too much.
 Start with a little at a time.

 No glue is required.
 No caulk.
-Just the string and about two minutes.
+Just the string of weather stripping and about two minutes.

 Now all I need is a new coat of paint!